dtortosa/Mixture_Density_Regression_pipeline/README.md

 ## Instructions

-In order to run the MDR, you need to copy the script "MDR_script.py" and the folder "data".
-This folder include data for iHS and genomic factors for:
+In order to run the MDR, you need to have the script `MDR_script.py` and the folder `data` in the same directory.
+This folder include data of iHS and genomic factors for:

 - Five human populations from the [1000 genomes project](https://www.internationalgenome.org/):
 	- Yoruba (YRID)
 	- Toscani (TSID)
 	- Utah residents (CEUD)
 	- Han Chinese (CHBD)
-	- Peruvians (CHBD)
+	- Peruvians (PELD)

 - Five window sizes:
 	- 50 kb